CDHDL959/Statute_Finder.py/README.md

 * analyze_file(): Analyze a file (calls load_document then analyze_document)
 * analyze_document(): Complete analysis with statistics
 * format_report(): Generates a readable report (OUTPUT)

+### Privacy Concerns
+* This program runs entirely on your local computer, meaning all pcoessing happens on your machine.
+* Does not connect to the internet (data does not get sent anywhere).
+* Does not upload files (your documents remain on your device).
+* Does not store data externally (all local).
+* Does not use any external APIs or services.
+* Analysis is done locally using Python's built-in regex matching.

+**Bottom Line**: This is a completely offline, local tool.
+It is the same level of privacy as opening the document in a text editor or PDF viewer on your machine.

+Be mindful of where you save the reports if they contain sensitive citation information.
+This mostly concerns shared computers or saving the output to a cloud location that people lacking need-to-know can access.